calvintaw/NextChat/README.md

 Now that it’s done, I have mixed feelings.
 I kinda hate it bc it took me so long and I feel dumber but at the same time, I love it.

 I used ChatGPT for maybe around 2-3% of the project, mostly for making it correct my syntax errors or asking for ideas.
 Later on, I started using it more when I got stuck, especially with writing UI components, useEffects and even debugging errors.
 At some point, I realized I was relying on it too much.
 And that’s not where I want to be.
 So in total, probably around 8-10% is by AI.
-I feel myself that I am using less and less of my own thinking and it is making me feel unesay and also stupider.
-I can probably say like I am a shit coder.

 The good things with this project, though, is my Next.js skills definitely improved, but my React fundamentals, or rather my logical thinking, still need work.
 I even failed to build a simple Snake game from scratch, ended up using code from a blog and patched it with ChatGPT’s help to make it work.
 I’m not exactly proud of that, but it is what it is.

 This project has turned into a place where I experiment with everything I’ve found interesting or wanted to try and learn such as adding a audio feature or a video chat feature.
 That is why my commits are so random.
 BUT now, I am moving on.

-I gonna try to learn react native and do some projects because I think it is cool to build mobile apps Plus, I plan to learn everything I missed in here and use this project as a reference in the future.
+I plan to learn everything I missed in here and use this project as a reference in the future.

 ---